debanandsingha/cyber_lab_writeups/hackthebox/cypher.md

 ![](../__assets/__htb/cypher/privesc3.png)

 Tried various ways to find flaws in the script, used linpeas.sh to find for more information, nothing worked.
-Again, looked back, I overlooked and did not try executing the executable.
+Again, looked back, I found that I overlooked and did not try executing the executable.

 There is `-t` flag that is used to specify target, which can be a file as well.